kiyagak/WireShark-Portfolio/Ethernet-and-ARP.md

 How many bytes from the **start of the Ethernet frame** does the ASCII **“G” in “GET”** appear?
 - `55`
-- An Ethernet frame starts with
+- An Ethernet frame starts with a `54` byte header made up of
   - a 14 byte Ethernet header
   - a 20 byte IP header
   - a 20 byte TCP header
-- the TCP payload begins at byte `55` because byte counting starts at 1 for the first byte of the Ethernet frame
+- the "G" character is found at byte `55` because that is where the TCP payload for the HTTP request begins
-- "G" is the first character of the HTTP request in the TCP payload
+- This is because byte counting starts at 1 for the first byte of the Ethernet frame

 ```
 84	1.578968715	10.0.2.15	128.119.245.12	HTTP	516	GET /wireshark-labs/HTTP-wireshark-file3.html HTTP/1.1